 Furious 8 The Fate of the Furious (2017).

 First and foremost, BR 2049’s story is a veritable detective story, unlike the half-hearted narrative of the original.
 Both the inciting incident and central mystery of this film are captivating, gluing you to new protagonist Ryan Gosling’s development from the start.
 As he, and by extension, the viewer, slide down the noir rabbit hole, the plot thickens and BR 2049’s slow pace and ravishing style enhance the plot.
 This is a world, much like the one of its 35 year-old predecessor, that is meant to be absorbed, digested, and appreciated in detail.
-Its mysterious, intriguing narrative unfolds at a deliberate pace, allowing us to learn more about our principle characters and how this sad yet fascinating, artificial yet beautiful, dying yet dynamic setting molds their personalities and understanding of themselves.
+Its mysterious, intriguing narrative unfolds at a deliberate pace, allowing us to learn more about our principle characters and how they operate within this dystopian backdrop.

-One of Hollywood’s most charismatic, versatile good-looking faces, Ryan Gosling delivers another stellar, subtle performance that peels back thin layers of his character over the film’s considerable 163-minute running-time.
-His arc is incredibly emotional and the story’s conclusion, immensely satisfying as a result.
+One of Hollywood’s most charismatic, versatile good-looking faces, Ryan Gosling delivers another stellar, subtle performance that peels back layers of his character over the film’s considerable 163-minute running-time.
+His arc is incredibly emotional and the story’s conclusion, immensely satisfying.
 From both a larger, thematic perspective and a smaller, intimate relationship with memorable costar Ana de Armas, Gosling’s replicant detective establishes himself as the premiere neo-noir character since Jack Nicholson in Chinatown (1974).
-This is a stoic crime drama bad boy who earns his reserved charm and strong, silent demeanor.

 SUMMARY & RECOMMENDATION: Ridley Scott’s original sci-fi noir is far from a masterpiece, but it is an influential, groundbreaking genre-hybrid that established many sci-fi and fantasy tropes fundamental to modern genre filmmaking.
 It is the benchmark for production design of the pre-digital FX era, more so than Star Wars, Alien (1979), or 2001: A Space Odyssey (1968).